merely-useful/py-rse/index.md

 As with loop variables (Section \@ref(bash-tools-loops)), the dollar sign before the variable names tells the shell that we want the variable's value.
-This works just like wildcard expansion the shell replaces the variable's name with its value *before* running the command we've asked for.
+This works just like wildcard expansion---the shell replaces the variable's name with its value *before* running the command we've asked for.
 Thus,
 `echo $HOME` becomes `echo /Users/amira`, which displays the right thing.